Is it time for accountants to integrate AI into their practices?

 Back in 2018, Maryland-based GWCPA started using AI in the firm's audit processes to help with risk assessment, testing of transactions, sampling, and journal entry testing.
 The positive results from that campaign led executives to add further automation across the organization in areas like marketing, client tax queries and research, internal documentation and more as of 2023.

-Other examples range from RSM US's automated compliance system, which uses large language models for compliance automation and tax position documentation, to CLA's $500 million investment towards building a proprietary tool known as CLAgpt.
+Other examples range from RSM US's automated compliance system, which uses large language models for compliance automation and tax position documentation, to CLA's $500 million investment into AI and digital solutions, one of which being a proprietary tool known as CLAgpt.

 "[AI] has positioned us to better serve our clients, refine our operations and maintain our high standards, all while ensuring the security of client data by using closed models and paid platforms, with anonymous data uploads for added protection," said Samantha Bowling, managing partner of GWCPA.